carmenbianca/report-liferay/report.md

 ### History

-There is some tangent history to the problem, but the exact lines are blurry.
+There is some tangential history to the problem, but the exact lines are blurry.
 Liferay has an \gls{inbound} and \gls{outbound} licensing policy [@liferay-inbound; @liferay-outbound], but they do not scale without better interconnection and automation.